 ELEC 434: Introduction to Optical Networking

 Course Objectives: The objective of this course is to gain an understanding of various issues in designing an optical network.
-Topics include SONET/SDH, wavelength division multiplexing, framing techniques, traffic grooming, multiple access protocols, virtual topology design, routing and wavelength assignment, protection and restoration, and optical packet switching.
+Topics include SONET/SDH, wavelength division multiplexing, framing techniques, traffic grooming, multiple access protocols, virtual topology design, routing and wavelength assignment, protection and restoration, and optical access networks.

 Why Take This Course: Optical networks constitute the key technology that is propelling the high speed Internet, which touches our daily live by providing global connections between people and access to the web of information.
 This course gives you in-depth knowledge on the elements of optical networks and how they work together to support high capacity data transfer.
 You will also learn to design optical networks and analyze their performance.
 If you are interested in a career in telecommunications or pursuing research on high speed networks, or if you are just curious about how the Internet moves a huge amount of information in a short time, this course is for you.

 Textbook (required): Rajiv Ramaswami, Kumar Sivarajan, and Galen Sasaki, Optical Networks: A Practical Perspective, 3rd Edition, Morgan Kaufman Publishers, 2010.

 Grading Scheme (may be adjusted):